Updated · Jan 27, 2023

 If you have a website, chances are you’ve taken great pain to find a domain name that fits.
 You had to consider a number of factors in the process - but most importantly, you had to switch on your creativity mode.

 But have you ever wondered what’s behind that name?
-How it works for you?
+How does it work?
 The answer lies in finding out what DNS is.

 This will tell us what actually happens behind the scenes when a visitor types your domain!
 If you’re curious, read on!